Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 </node>
 ```

 An asynchronous method can be generated as a callback-based method, `std::future`-based method, or C++20 awaitable-based method.
 This can optionally be customized through an additional `org.freedesktop.DBus.Method.Async.ClientImpl` annotation.
-Its supported values are `callback`, `future` and `awaitable`.
+Its supported values are `callback`, `direct-callback`, `future` and `awaitable`.
 The default behavior is callback-based method.

 #### Generating callback-based async methods

 For each client-side async method, a corresponding `on<MethodName>Reply` pure virtual function, where `<MethodName>` is the capitalized D-Bus method name, is generated in the generated proxy class.
 This function is the callback invoked when the D-Bus method reply arrives, and must be provided a body by overriding it in the implementation class.

-So in the specific example above, the tool will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(std::optional<sdbus::Error> error, const std::string& concatenatedString);` method, which we shall override in the derived `ConcatenatorProxy`.
+So in the specific example above, the tool will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(const std::string& concatenatedString, std::optional<sdbus::Error> error);` method, which we shall override in the derived `ConcatenatorProxy`.

+#### Generating direct callback-based async methods

+An additional callback parameter is added to the function signature.
+The callback is called when the D-Bus method reply arrives.
+The callback can be any generic callable that takes the method output arguments (`const std::string&` in this example), followed by the parameter of type `std::optional<sdbus::Error> error`.

 #### Generating std::future-based async methods